Week #1: Introduction to the Course: May 24 -

 the Anthropocene, the successor to the Holocene.

-Week #4: Setting a Global Agenda: Lester R. Brown, Plan B
+Week #4 Part II: Setting a Global Agenda: Lester R. Brown, World on the Edge

-Part I of Plan B 4.0 offers Brown's agenda and
+Part I of World on the Edge offers Brown's agenda and

 comprehensively defines the global crisis, offering specific